 Unfortunately, ANY child is at risk of sexual abuse.
-Hoping… denying… pretending… that this can’t happen to your child is not lowering your child’s risk of being sexually abused, and it does not prepare them to get help quickly and effectively if the worst does happen.
-The reality of CSA is a terrifying concept – but its something that every parent needs to face because knowledge is power.
+Hoping… denying… pretending… that this can’t happen to your child will not lower your child’s risk of being sexually abused and it does not prepare them to get help quickly and effectively if the worst does happen.
+The reality of Child Sexual Abuse is a terrifying one – but its something that every parent needs to face because knowledge is power.

 Some of the important information that children need to learn and understand are:

 - Body awareness.
 Children need to know about their bodies, their private parts and how their bodies function.

 - Communication.
 Children need to know how to express their emotions and how to set boundaries.